 Today, physical networks are often based on one or more devices that manage data traffic between devices.
 To do this, all network cables are connected to the switch that allows different computers to communicate.
 Then hundreds of these switches ensure a relatively smooth communication when connecting the devices together.
 However, it may be appropriate to break down these large networks without changing anything in the physical facility.

-The distribution of packets therefore passes directly through the switches.
+The distribution of packets, therefore, passes directly through the switches.
 Administrators define which virtual ports belong to different ports on them.
 The Virtual LAN is therefore static.
 If VLANs need to be grouped differently, the ports must be redistributed in the switch configuration.

-What is a Tagged VLAN?
+What is a Tagged Virtual LAN?

 The next three bits of the frame indicates the priority of the message.
 They follow a bit for the Canonical Format Identifier (CFI).
 This field is only used to ensure compatibility between Ethernet addresses and the token ring.

 Only in the last twelve bits, the protocol refers to the actual identifier of the virtual local area network (VID).
 The length of this field allows 4,096 different VLANs.
 Each virtual LAN receives its own number.
 It is also possible to implement tagged VLANs directly over network cards.
 For example, Linux supports this default standard.
 However, for Windows users, it depends on the network card manufacturer.
 It can then be configured using the device driver.